mengqingaaa/demo/readme.txt

-GIT is a version control software.
+GIT is a distributed version control software.
 Git is a free software.